Granger Causality using Neural Networks: Decoupling Lags and Time Series Components

+to correspond to the mean importance of each time series and the variance around it.
+Let $t^i \in \mathbb{R}^{2 \times H \times D}$ be an array that captures the importance of the lags corresponding to time series.
+This layer also has 2 components, a mean and a variance which are learnable.

-to conform to the extent of each time lag.
-To build this into the neural network model, we multiply each element of $W^{(i,j)}$ by $v^i_j$, each element $W^{(i,j)}_k$ by $q^i_k$ and we apply the sparsity-inducing penalties on $v^i$'s and $q^i$'s; see the schematic graph of the regularization model displayed in Figure~\ref{fig:regularization}.
-These multiplications can be implemented efficiently for standard machine learning libraries such as PyTorch.
-Furthermore, we note that our approach can be naively combined with any previously discussed penalty.
+In our experiments, we test two versions of this decoupling approach to estimate GC, one that involves only the mean component and another that involves both the mean and the variance.
+In case when we work with just the mean component the $v^{i} \in \mathbb{R}^{D}$ and $t^{i} \in \mathbb{R}^{H \times D}$.
+To build this into the component-wise neural network model, we element-wise pre-multiply the data $X \in R^{BS \times H \times D}$ by $v^i$ followed by $t^i$ and apply the sparsity-inducing penalties on $v^i$'s and $t^i$'s; see the schematic graph of the regularization model displayed in Figure~\ref{fig:regularization}.
+These multiplications can be implemented efficiently for standard machine learning libraries such as PyTorch \citep{paszke2017automatic}.
+This can be achieved by learning 2 element wise layers $V$ and $T$ in NNs that filter the data before passing it to the NN, we refer to the models built using this scheme as with filters $(WF)$ and $(WVF)$.
+Furthermore, we note that our approach can be naively combined with any sparsity inducing penalty.

+where $g^{d}_{\theta}$ is any NN architecture like MLP, CNN, LSTM, RNN, GRU, Transformers etc. $t^d(.)$, and $v^d(.)$ needs special attention.
+In case of $t^d \in R^{H \times D}$ and $v^d \in R^{D}$, $t^d(.)$, and $v^d(.)$ are just element wise multiplication layers.
 To decide whether time series $j$ does not Granger-cause time series $i$, we look at the magnitude of $v^i_j$.
-This procedure decouples the neural network model and Granger causality and provides better scaling regarding the number of parameters that needs to estimated to infer GC connections.
-Therefore, it is natural to expect that this approach will lead to more stable and reliable estimates of GC.
+Similarly the weights in array $t^d$ can be used to select the lags. $\lambda$ is the tune-able parameter and controls the sparsity, $|.|$ corresponds to L1 norm.
+In our experiments we perform 2 fold cross validation and grid search to select optimal $\lambda$ using time reversed GC procedure of \citet{marcinkevivcs2021interpretable}.